Club Deportivo Pacífico FC: History

 In the 2011 Copa Perú, the club was defeated by Real Garcilaso in the finals and was granted promotion to the 2012 Peruvian Segunda División.

-The team performed very well in the Segunda División where it only lost two games and achieved promotion to the Primera División.
+The team performed very well in the Segunda División where it only lost two games and achieved promotion to the Primera División from winning the second division for the first time.
 It competed in the 2013 Torneo Descentralizado.
 The club was relegated to the 2014 Peruvian Segunda División, when it was defeated by Unión Comercio in the relegation playoff.